fbspiele/fbSpieleServer/README.md

 schätzfragen
-  > both , and . are valid dezimal seperators
+  - both , and . are valid dezimal seperators
-  > no . or , for 1000 indication
+  - no . or , for 1000 indication

+wo liegt was
+  - copy it exactly from google (height, width)

 todo
-  > hint field max width
+  - hint field max width